jorgefandinno/eclingo-benchmark-docker/eclingo-docker/README.md

 ```

 #### Copying results from container to host machine
 The process when completed stores all the results in the docker container.
 The results are copied back to the host machine using docker copy commands.
-THe results are stored in results directory of the host machine.
+The results are stored in results directory of the host machine.

 Now, we list the remaining comparison scripts for comparing supported solvers.